 Nutrigenetics, or gene-diet interactions, are the forerunners to precision nutrition initially defined for CVD-related traits.
 Many studies have been reported showing gene-diet interactions for intermediate conditions (e.g., hyperlipidemia, diabetes, obesity, and hypertension) and CVD events.
 These studies have been summarized in several reviews for different types of experimental designs (observation and intervention) and outcomes (intermediate CVD phenotypes and CVD outcomes) (6).
 Hundreds of gene-diet studies support (7) the notion that diet can modify genetic susceptibility to CVD.
-However, the level of specific scientific evidence to achieve precision desired remains too low to apply it in practice to individualize the dietary recommendations needed to prevent CVD.
-Limitations in the existing body of evidence include the small number of studies that replicate the evidence in different populations and the paucity of large phase III dietary intervention trials testing gene-diet interactions, specifically those having CVD
+However, the level of specific scientific evidence required for the precision desired remains too low to apply it in practice to individualize the dietary recommendations needed to prevent CVD.
+Limitations in the existing body of evidence include the small number of studies that replicate the evidence in different populations, and the paucity of large phase III dietary intervention trials testing gene-diet interactions, specifically those having CVD incidence as the outcome.
+For those RCTs focusing on cardiometabolic traits (e.g., weight loss) no evidence was found that genotype-diet interaction is a main determinant of obesity treatment success (8, 9).
+There is some evidence from the Food4Me trial conducted in Europe that personalized dietary interventions using biomarkers could improve overall diet quality (10, 11).
+Several RCTs and other experimental approaches have tested whether genetic testing or other personalized dietary intervention approaches are useful in improving compliance and improving diet quality (12-21).
+However, the results are inconsistent even at the level of systematic reviews and meta-analysis (22-24).
+Therefore, beyond the need to conduct further such interventions, additional meta-analyses of gene-diet interactions of existing randomized intervention trials and prospective cohorts involving similar dietary interventions and genetic markers are needed.